 He leads the Social Observatory, an inter-disciplinary effort to embed researchers within large-scale interventions to help improve the capacity for local collective action and improve the conversation between citizens and governments.

-His research, published in the American Economic Review, the American Political Science Review, the European Economic Review, the Journal of Development Economics, World Development and other places has spanned a variety of subjects.
+His research, published in the American Economic Review, the American Political Science Review, the European Economic Review, the Journal of Development Economics, the Journal of Political Economy, World Development and other places has spanned a variety of subjects.
 In his early work he pioneered empirical research in Economics on dowries, domestic violence and sex work.
 His 2004 edited book with Mike Walton, Culture and Public Action, was an effort to instigate a conversation between anthropologists and economists to open up (then) new questions at the intersection of culture and development including the role of aspirations, inequality traps, and cultural heritage.
 He is a proponent of mixed-methods to better understand and diagnose issues in development, and in using ethnography to understand the mechanisms that underlie outcomes estimated in impact evaluations.

 His recent work has focused on participatory approaches to development, deliberative democracy, and voice and agency among the poor.
 He has been experimenting with the use of Natural Language Processing methods to understand epistemic discrimination in Indian village meetings, and in employing natural experiments to tease out causal links with large-N qualitative data.
 He and Ghazala Mansuri co-authored Localizing Development: Does Participation Work? which Roger Myerson has described as “one of the most important books in development in recent years.”
 His most recent book, co-authored with Paromita Sanyal, is Oral Democracy: Deliberation in Indian Village Assemblies (Cambridge University Press).